bchareyre/yade-mpi/doc/sphinx/user.rst

 Creating interactions
 ======================

 In typical cases, interactions are created during simulations as particles collide.
-This is done by a :yref:`Collider` detecting approximate contact between particles and then an :yref:`InteractionGeometryFunctor` detecting exact collision.
+This is done by a :yref:`Collider` detecting approximate contact between particles and then an :yref:`IGeomFunctor` detecting exact collision.

 Some material models (such as the :yref:`concrete model<Law2_Dem3DofGeom_CpmPhys_Cpm>`) rely on initial interaction network which is denser than geometrical contact of spheres: sphere's radii as "enlarged" by a dimensionless factor called *interaction radius* (or *interaction ratio*) to create this initial network.
 This is done typically in this way (see :ysrc:`examples/concrete/uniax.py` for an example):